The-Balance-FFXIV/balance-static/content/jobs/tanks/warrior/basic-guide.md

 ### Fell Cleave

 A powerful single GCD with 590 potency that can only be used while you have 50 Beast Gauge available.
 It is a preferred way to spend the Beast Gauge for 1-2 targets.
-**ALWAYS use 5 times inside Inner Release for 1-2 targets** and as your gauge spender in-between Inner Releases to prevent the gauge from overcapping.
+**ALWAYS use 5 times inside Inner Release for 1-2 targets** and as your gauge spender between Inner Releases to prevent the gauge from overcapping.

 ### Inner Chaos

 A powerful single GCD with 920 potency that can only be used while you have 50 Best Gauge available and a Nascent Chaos buff granted by Infuriate.
 It will replace  Fell Cleave on your hotbar, so it is easy to treat it in the same manner.
 Like  Fell Cleave,  Inner Chaos is a preferred way to spend the Beast Gauge for one to two targets.
-However **Inner Chaos should NEVER be used inside Inner Release**, since it already has the benefit of Crit Direct Hit.
+However **Inner Chaos should NEVER be used inside Inner Release**, since it already has the benefit of Crit + Direct Hit.
 Try to use Inner Chaos inside raid damage buffs.

 ### Tomahawk

 Tomahawk is the only long ranged skill available to Warrior.
 140 potency is not the biggest damage in our kit, however **Tomahawk makes it possible to attack the target in a range from 3y to 15y.**
-Additional x7 enmity multiplier makes Tomahawk the strongest GCD enmity generator available on-demand for a Warrior.
+The additional x7 enmity multiplier makes Tomahawk the strongest GCD enmity generator available on-demand for a Warrior.
 Don’t hesitate to use it if the target suddenly decided to run away and punch a caster in the face.

 ## Area of Effect